CukeHub/slate/source/index.html.md

 CukeHub is the endpoint for all of your Cucumber Scenarios.

-Scale, Analyze and Share your Cuke Results at CukeHub.
+Store and Share your Cuke Results at CukeHub.

 # CukeHub API
 ### HTTP Request